kucukaslan/website/content/demystifying_tcp_http.md

 &=LMed@te�M�5�z���ȵG��tC\!\Vt&�Ը
 ```
-You may have noticed that the first line still looks familiar except the `PRI` method.
+You may have noticed that the first line still looks familiar except for the `PRI` method.
 It turns out that HTTP/2 defines a new method called `PRI` which is used to initiate the connection.
 Moreover, every HTTP/2 "connection preface starts with the string "`PRI *
 HTTP/2.0\r\n\r\nSM\r\n\r\n`").
 This sequence MUST be followed by a